-ANOTE: The PIN is automatically reset when the editor is exited (manually or automatically) to ensure security.
+ANOTE: The PIN is automatically reset when after exiting the editor (manually or automatically) to ensure security.

 Even if a module security PIN has been set, the PIN is not requested whilst entering the Running Editor.

 8.2.3 EDITING A PARAMETER